cerealfordinner/RuneScapeFlipCalc/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Clone the repo and use `dotnet run` which will handle the `dotnet restore` and `dotnet build`

 ### Prerequisites

-Clone the repo and use `dotnet run` which will handle the `dotnet restore` and `dotnet build`
+The only package you'll need to install as of right now is listed below (along with the .NET SDK of course)

 ```
 Figgle